selemis/selectrix/README.md

 The project uses Spock Framework for testing.
 Tests are located in `src/test/groovy/`.

+## GUI Console

+The application includes an integrated console at the bottom of the window that displays real-time output from plugins.

+### Console Features

+- **Terminal-style Display**: Black background with green text for easy readability
+- **Auto-scroll**: Automatically scrolls to show the latest messages
+- **Resizable**: Drag the divider between the table and console to adjust sizes
+- **Message Levels**: Displays `[INFO]` and `[ERROR]` prefixes for different message types
+- **Exception Details**: Shows exception class and message for errors
+- **Clear on Run**: Console is automatically cleared before each processing run

+### Console Implementation

+The console is implemented using a `JTextArea` in a `JSplitPane`.
+The `ConsoleLogger` class implements the `ActionLogger` interface and writes messages to this text area using `SwingUtilities.invokeLater()` to ensure thread-safe GUI updates.

+All plugins receive an `ActionLogger` instance and should use it instead of `System.out` or `System.err` to ensure output is visible to users in the GUI.

 ## Future Enhancements

 - Implement Copy Files functionality